 The most important thing to take care of when you exercise with diabetes is that you must keep a check on your glucose levels before, during, and after your workouts.
 Keep a check on your insulin levels – too much insulin may reduce your blood sugars while too little may cause a drastic increase.

 - Combined Resistance And Aerobic Training: A combination of resistance and aerobic training may be suitable for type 1 diabetics.
 However, the type of exercises you do will have to be strictly trained and monitored by a trainer.
-Research has shown that this type of exercise routine can improve the health and overall well-being of type
+Research has shown that this type of exercise routine can improve the health and overall well-being of type 1 diabetes patients.5

 - Resistance Training: Sometimes, even resistance training may help.
 Certain resistance exercises like short sprints or even lifting some weights may be suitable for type 1 diabetes.6